Daniel A. Nathan

 Erin Klemyk, on an essay titled "'The Truth Wrapped in a Package of Lies': Hollywood,

 History, and Martin Scorsese's Gangs of New York" published in Lights, Camera, History: Portraying the Past in Film (2007).
 I have also contributed chapters to numerous anthologies, including Baseball in America and America in Baseball (2008), All-Stars and Movie Stars: Sports in Film and History (2008), and Sport and the Law: Historical and Cultural Intersections (2014).
 I have edited Rooting for the Home Team: Sport, Community, and Identity (2013) and Baltimore Sports: Stories from Charm City (2016), and co-edited with anthropologist George Gmelch Baseball Beyond Our Borders: An International Pastime (2017).

 My writing complements my teaching, as both stress interdisciplinarity and the multiple ways that we can know the past.
 I have taught classes on the 1950s, how Hollywood filmmakers have represented the American past, popular culture as public history, sport and American culture, American autobiography, E.L.
 Doctorow's America, global perspectives of the United States, and the HBO series The Wire.

 Active in the North American Society for Sport History (NASSH), I was the organization’s President (2013-2015).
 I have also served as the Film, Media, and Museum Reviews editor for the Journal of Sport History and am on several editorial boards.
-Here at Skidmore, I have Chaired the Department of American Studies, the Committee on Educational Policies and Planning (CEPP) and the Athletic Council, and serve on the Committee on Appointments, Promotion, and Tenure (CAPT).
+Here at Skidmore, I have Chaired the Department of American Studies, the Committee on Educational Policies and Planning (CEPP), the Appointments and Tenure Committee (ATC), and the Athletic Council.